 This allows the capital gain to rollover into a new, replacement asset or to improve an existing one, and can be deferred for a period of time to allow the transfer to occur.
 This concession can also be applied after the 50% active asset reduction and retirement exemption concessions have been applied.

 Lifetime CGT cap

-The lifetime CGT cap is $1.565 million for the 2020/21 financial year.
-This is indexed each year and conditions apply.
+The lifetime CGT cap is currently $1.615 million and covers contributions under the 15-year exemption rule and retirement exemption rule.
+This is indexed each year.
 To find out more, we suggest you visit the ATO website or speak to a qualified accountant tax agent.